-Aquatic farmer and champion of native oyster restoration Luc Chamberland recently opened his own restaurant on Tomales Bay, to rave reviews.
+Aquatic farmer and champion of native oyster restoration Luc Chamberland opened his own restaurant on Tomales Bay, north of San Francisco, to rave reviews.

-With the exception of Manka's Inverness Lodge, which lost its restaurant after a fire in 2006, the quiet town of Inverness has long lacked a decent place to dine (ironic, given that this is sustainable farming-friendly West Marin).
-Much to the delight of locals, Luc Chamberland (who began at Manka's) fulfilled a 20-year dream with the recent opening of Saltwater Oyster Depot.
-To launch his business, he independently crowd-sourced the requisite $50,000 for operating costs.
+With the exception of Manka's Inverness Lodge, which lost its restaurant after a fire in 2006, the quiet town of Inverness has long lacked a decent place to dine (ironic given that this is sustainable, farming-friendly West Marin).
+Much to the delight of locals, Luc Chamberland (who began at Manka's) fulfilled a 20-year dream with the opening of Saltwater Oyster Depot in 2012.
+To launch his business, he independently crowd sourced the requisite $50,000 for operating costs.
 The result?
 An airy, light-filled restaurant offering local oysters, fish, and a seasonally changing menu with accessibly priced beer and wine on tap.
 In short, a great new Inverness hangout for locals and tourists alike.
-For more, go to Saltwater.

 Photography by Mimi Giboin for Remodelista.

 Above: Luc Chamberland behind the bar.
-Having opened with money raised from the community he is a big believer in giving back and hosts 'Closed on Mondays' in the restaurant turning the place over for events that benefit local community groups and feature special dinners.
-In another community driven gesture, the restaurant also doubles as a wine store of sorts with wine available for retail.
+Having opened with money raised from the community he's a big believer in giving back and hosts 'Closed on Mondays,' turning the place over for events that benefit local groups and feature special dinners.
+In another community-driven gesture, the restaurant also doubles as a wine store of sorts with wine available for retail.

 Above L: Chamberland shucks a freshly sourced oyster.
 He encourages local fisherman to bring their catch straight to the kitchen door.
 Above R: The oysters are plated on sea salt granules resembling ice, a more sustainable way to serve them.

 Above: Saltwater's pastry chef Stacy Lauer oversaw the restaurant design.
-She took out the beams from the former pizza restaurant to open up the space and reveal the skylights, and added a wall of built-in shelving for storage and wine display.
-The raw simple beveled edge counter top is by Concreteworks in Oakland, with beadboard paneling beneath.
+The space was formerly a pizza restaurant; Lauer took out the beams to open up the room and reveal the skylights, and added a wall of built-in shelving for storage and wine display.
+The raw, simple beveled-edge countertop is by Concreteworks in Oakland, with beadboard paneling beneath.

 Above L: The zinc-covered plywood tables were made by Eclipse Design in Petaluma.
-Above R: The Nelson Cigar Lamps were sourced from Y Lighting.
+Above R: The Nelson Cigar Lamps are from Y Lighting.

-Above: Lauer sourced the Black Metal Chairs from Overstock.
+Above: Lauer sourced the Black Metal Chairs from Overstock; $129 for two.